What is load balancing?

 Also, this approach is deeply embedded within the architecture of your application compared to using a load balancer that can be thrown in and thrown out easily, this also means it might be a challenge to tweak an existing app to go this route.

 Also, note for user requests that require data modification, it might not be a good idea to broadcast it to all the servers, this can lead to problems like a double purchase or multiple entries.
 For such requests, you might have to ping one server then the next in case the first fails.

 This is one example of ways to leverage one's coding skills to skip Ops #infracstructureAsCode

-Here is another article for you 😊 "Leveraging affiliate programs to sell more as an indie hacker."
+Here is another article you might like 😊 "Leveraging affiliate programs to sell more as an indie hacker."